 Give a point of view!
 Take a stand and defend one side of an issue.
 Give facts, statistics, beliefs, opinions, and your personal view.
 Show passion when you are defending your side.
 I teach my students to argue through persuasive writing and debate.
 I share persuasive pieces with my students such as editorials from the newspaper or a magazine and we analyze the piece using the following questions:

 - Is the author’s viewpoint clear?
 Is the author’s opinion presented logically?

-Graphic Organizers and Strategy Sheets That Scaffold Writing from Paragraphs to Essays by Anina Robb is a great resource to use when teaching persuasion and other forms of writing.
+Graphic Organizers & Strategy Sheets That Scaffold Writing From Paragraphs to Essays by Anina Robb is a great resource to use when teaching persuasion and other forms of writing.